veerrajukakarla434/2025_Java_Lead_Full_Stack_Interview_Questions_Pilot_Project/2025-Java Lead Typical IQ & Answers/A-Lead Typical IQ & Answers/Part0098-Managerial interview questions and answers.md

 1. Managerial interview questions and answers
 2. What is SDLC ?
 What is Agile ?
 What is Scrum ?
+3. What is the non functional requirements and functional requirements ? explain in details

 #### 1. Top 20 Managerial interview questions and answers